Frequently Asked Questions

 How much will maintenance of the project site cost?

 Operations and maintenance of the site post revegetation will not cost the public or the city any money.
-Because there are no manmade materials being used, the project will be self-sustaining with no future operation or maintenance.
+Because no manmade materials are being used, the project will be self-sustaining with no future operation or maintenance.

 How will education initiatives be assessed?

 As with all grants, pre-determined deliverables including education initiatives have been provided to the funder.
-Project progress reports are required to be submitted to the funder on a regular basis.
+Project progress reports are required to be submitted to the funder regularly.

 How will worker safety be monitored?